Aidoku/Website/content/help/guides/getting-started.md

 ## Installing a source

-Once Aidoku has been installed, you can navigation to the **Browse** tab to install a source.
+Once Aidoku has been installed, you will need to use a source in order to add content to your library.

-Simply choose which source you would like and press the **GET** button next to it.
-Source settings can be configured by tapping the source once it's installed and pressing the ellipsis button in the top right.
+Sources are distributed in .aix packages that can be installed by opening them inside Aidoku.
+Alternatively, source lists can be added in the settings page which allow installation directly from the Browse tab.

+To find public sources and source lists, we recommend checking the [Discord](https://discord.com/invite/9U8cC5Zk3s).

 ---